rewamasri/FitCompass/README.md

 - Friend requests
 - Messaging friends in chatbox
 - Friend recommendations based on workout goals
+- Allow users to rate their workouts at the end
+- Allow users to comment under workout videos in the library

 Amshu: Database and miscellaneous features
 - Conversion from SQLite to MongoDB using pymongo